 Credit has been a challenge with the national financial crisis, said Jeff Steves, an owner of Steves Chevrolet in Oakdale and Chowchilla.

 “The values of vehicles are plummeting, and people come in upside down on their trade-ins.
 The banks don’t want to loan much over invoice,” he said.

 The real estate collapse means that customers can no longer take equity from their homes to buy cars, Steves said.Gas prices are less of a factor, Steves said.

 “People still need their Tahoes and Suburbans,” he said.

 Gardner said once people got over the initial gas price panic, the sales rebounded.
 Central Valley sold 30 Dodge trucks last month, he said.
 “People will buy if the price is right.”

 The problems aren’t unique to the Northern San Joaquin Valley.

 The picture is grim nationally as well.
-Toyota Motor Corp., Chrysler, Ford Motor Co. and Nissan Motor Co. reported U.S. sales declines of more than 30 percent for the month compared with September 2007, while Honda Motor Co. and General Motors Corp. also showed sharp downturns.
+Toyota Motor Corp., Chrysler, Ford Motor Co. and Nissan Motor Co. reported U.S. sales declines of more than 30 percent for the month compared with September 2007, while Honda Motor Co. and General Motors Corp. showed sharp downturns as well.